sasadangelo/runningcalculators/README.md

 Running Calculators is a website for Runners that allow you to:

-* calculate your training pace based on your current fitness level;
+* calculate your training paces based on your current fitness level;
-* calculate your training heart zone based on maximum and rest heart rate;
+* calculate your training heart zones based on maximum and rest heart rate;
 * predict your race time for an event based on others events on different distance;
 * estimate your Body Mass Index (BMI) and Body Fat percentage;
 * calculate pace, time and distance for a running event.

 ## Why another Running Calculator?

 Running Calculators is not something new on the web.
 There are tons of Running Calculators out there, but not all are good.
 With time I learned the pro and cons of each calculator and I started to use regularly only few of them.
 The problem was that these calculators were on different websites so each time I had to look for them on Google.
-Some of them are on websites dedicated to fitness and running that are full of ads, video and other useless stuff that disturb the use of the software.
+Some of them are on fitness websites full of ads, video and other useless stuff that disturb the use of the software.

 I am also a Programmer and I needed to learn the Javascript language for my job.
 When I need to learn a language I always try to create a mini project from scratch because I know this is the best approach to learn it.